White-Wolf-dv/White-Wolf-dv/README.md

  - Fluent in C++ and somewhat in .NET Core.

- - Gamer and content creator (Ubisoft fan).
+ - Gamer and content creator.

  - I have a lot of knowledge in designing anti-intrusion locks for games.